yalinersy/Windows-basic-commands-batchscript/README.md

 ## COMMAND AND OUTPUT

 ## Exercise 2: Advanced Batch Scripting
 Create a batch file named on the desktop.
-The batch file need to have a variable assigned with a desired name for ex. name="Jobhn" and display as "Hello, John".
+The batch file need to have a variable assigned with a desired name for ex. name="John" and display as "Hello, John".